brplayer-help/ffmpeg-so-files/README.md

    ```

 ### Build Script: Safe Core
-script is already given you can modify tell ai to just give you whant you want.
+script is already given you can modify to your needs and replace the .so files.